rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 **CLARIFICATION**
-A node's parent section can be understood to define the location of a node with regards to the sections of a tree (i.e. its logical context).
+A node's parent section can be understood to define the location of a node with regards to the section hierarchy (i.e. its logical context).

 **CLARIFICATION**
 If each node is associated with one section only, then any ancestor section, which is not the node's parent section, can be understood to be "loosely suspended".
-That is, because for as long as that parent section is open, no node will be strictly associated with those seemingly suspended sections.
+That is, because for as long as that parent section is open, no node will be strictly associated with such a seemingly suspended section.

 Note that, because a section can not be "strictly suspended" (see the state transitions), the term "suspended" must always be understood to be synonymous